JonkopingJoe/Game-of-Chance/README.md

 - [B] Round Table
   - Outcome: Your treat is Eye Scream!
 Your luck magic is 1, please scream (luck +1)

+# Open Source Licence Declaration

+This project uses Pygame, which is a set of Python modules designed for writing video games.
+Pygame is licensed under the GNU Lesser General Public License (LGPL).
+For more details on the license, see: https://www.pygame.org/docs/license.html